 If you are teaching EN 101 and have something library related in mind, you are welcome to email me as well, and we will work together to provide your students with a learning experience that meets the needs of your course.

-During the semester, there is always a librarian at Gorgas who is on call for student research help between the hours of 8 and 6:30 Monday-Friday.
 Sometimes, students have trouble finding sources.
 Sometimes they don’t where to start looking!
 Please encourage your students to come to the information desk on the first floor of Gorgas for help if they need it, to click on the Ask A Librarian tab on our website, or to send us a text message.
 Students are also welcome to make a consultation appointment with me, or any of the other librarians!
 We are here to help them figure things out.